trosenkrantz/RAPTOR/readme.md

      ├── licence
      └── ...
      ```
-   - Or install Java on your machine.
+   - Or install Java on our machine.
 3. Run the `raptor` shell script or `raptor.cmd` script.

 ## Encoding